 - Da daaaaaaaaaaaaah, dadadadadadaaaaaaaaaaaaaaah, dadadadadada-da-da, dada-da-DAAAAAAAAAAAAAAAAAAAAAAAAAH!

 - "Now you've really pissed me off!"
-"Man, if I were that close to a horses wiener I'd be worried about getting pissed on!"
+"Pissed off?
+If I were that close to a horses wiener I'd be worried about getting pissed on!"

 - "Mind the big rocks!"